ocecaco/stacked-borrows/README.md

 description of the Stacked Borrows semantics, as well as the definition of our key simulation relation that we used for the Coq formalization.

-## Coq Formalization

-We have given informal proof sketches of optimizations based on Stacked Borrows in the paper.
-To further increase confidence in the semantics, we started formalizing these arguments in Coq.
-Our simulation framework is nearly done (taking around 11k lines), and we have carried out the proof of one of the transformations (example1) on top of that framework.
-We expect the framework and the remaining proofs to be done very soon.

 ## Rust Counterexamples and Miri

 You can run the counterexamples from the paper in Rust by clicking the following links, and then selecting "Run".